 The cardiac surgery residency training program at Dalhousie University is modest in size.
-Presently, there are 10 cardiac surgeons, three fellows and seven residents.
+Presently, there are 6 cardiac surgeons, 1 full time and 2 part-time cardiac ICU intensivists, 1 fellow, 1 Clinical Associate and 6 residents.
 Our size helps to maximize resident experiences, allowing plenty of opportunities in the operating room, while refining the necessary technical skills.
 The residency program offers significant exposure to clinical patient care, as well as ample direct training with the surgical team.

 Residents take part in formal academic sessions, which entail presentations from the Division including morbidity and mortality rounds.
 They are required to attend the protected half academic days, which include seminars; lectures, guest speaker presentations, block exams, skills lab sessions and opportunities to attend conferences and journal clubs.